Shares of Facebook parent Meta plunge 22% on lower profits

 Analysts, on average, were expecting earnings of $3.85 per share on revenue of $33.36 billion, according to a poll by FactSet.

 Meta invested heavily in its Reality Labs segment — which includes its virtual reality headsets and augmented reality technology — during the quarter, accounting for much of the profit decline.
-The company also forecast revenue below analysts’ expectations for the current quarter.

 Meta Platforms Inc., formerly Facebook, took on its new name last fall to signal CEO Mark Zuckerberg’s ambition to become what he called a “metaverse company.”
 Since then, the company has been shifting resources and hiring engineers — including from competitors like Apple and Google — who can help realize his vision.